top of page

 1. How much does a Prairieheart Devon Rex kitten cost?

 Our Devons are priced based on quality and breed standard.
 We may assess each litter separately based on Show achievement and quality of the parents of the litter.
 If there is a specific Devon Rex kitten you are inquiring about, or a specific litter please contact us directly.
-Devon Rex average cost is $2600-3000 CAD for a neutered kitten.
-Please remember, this includes vetting, health testing, health guarantee, TICA registration, the list goes on...
+Devon Rex average cost is $2700-3000 CAD for a neutered kitten.
+Please remember, this goes toward vetting, health testing, health guarantee, TICA registration, quality food and care, the list goes on...

 3. How do I get approved for a Cat?
 What is required of me?

-The waitlist is open to anyone wanting to buy a Devon Rex based on our conditions.
-If the list is open, you can contact us and add your name for when we have kittens available in the list's respective order.
+If a kitten is available, you can contact us and request an application.
 To be "approved" for a kitten from us, we do require an application be filled out in full and that your home be suitable and able to provide all the amenities for one of our cats, who are used to being spoiled!
 After the application is returned to us, we may have other questions or topics we will need to discuss with you prior to approving your home.
 If you qualify for one of our cats, we will then do our best to match you with a kitten who is available that would compliment your life-style.
 You will be required to place a $500 CAD non-refundable deposit to hold a specific kitten.
 You are also required to pick up your kitten in person when it is ready to leave the Cattery.
+If you do not want to keep in touch with us about the kitten we are offering, or do not feel comfortable telling us anything about yourself, we will not adopt a kitten to you.
+We are a family and we provide breeder support for your cat's lifetime, as such we need full disclosure on who will be assuming responsibility for your beloved babies.

 4. Where is your Cattery located?
 Do you deliver cats or offer shipping?